 - j.
 The Selected Proposers shall also provide the following miscellaneous services at the Project Sites: - 1.
 Hiring opportunities for eligible residents and business for the Project as per HUD's Section 3 requirements. - 2.
 Adequate maintenance staff for regular and timely maintenance. - Pest Control. - 4.
 Coordinate with County, City and other applicable agencies to provide traffic related improvements (e.g., traffic lights, buses, etc.). - 5.
 Assist and coordinate with police, residents, PHCD, other applicable agencies to provide a Neighborhood Crime Watch. - 6.
-Cooperate with PHCD, the Project Sites residents, their Resident Council Leaders, and other stakeholders including the City of Homestead, Miami-Dade County, their respective City Manager, Building and Zoning, Police Departments, etc., Miami-Dade County School Board, Miami-Dade County Police Department, the State Attorney's Office, social services agencies, community groups, private foundations and companies, etc. - 7.
+Cooperate with PHCD, the Project Sites residents, their Resident Council Leaders, and other stakeholders including the City of Opa-locka, City of Miami Gardens, and Miami-Dade County, their respective City Manager, Building and Zoning, Police Departments, etc., Miami-Dade County School Board, Miami-Dade County Police Department, the State Attorney's Office, social services agencies, community groups, private foundations and companies, etc. - 7.
 Assist and coordinate with residents and PHCD to provide detailed instructions, information and meetings for the Project Sites residents, to aid them in their transition to the new replacement RAD units and as otherwise required. - 8.
 Assist and coordinate with residents and PHCD to provide Homeownership Workshops. - k.
 The Selected Proposer for each group shall also hold a series of meetings in consultation with and at the direction of PHCD, to review all aspects of their development approach with residents and to obtain their input.
 Issues to be discussed shall include: project schedule, design (including unit interior, exterior, air conditioning and other building systems, materials, accessible units, common areas, Project Sites and parking, (CPTED), security systems, landscaping, amenities and features, construction, phasing, resident transfer to temporary and/or new units and expenses (to be paid by the Selected Proposer), services to be maintained during construction, property management, resident leases, HUD's Section 3, job training and opportunities, services, programs, RAD requirements and any other pertinent issues.
-The Selected Proposer shall also provide residents with updates on the progress of the Project. - I. All Project Sites' public housing residents will have RAD resident rights, which include the guaranteed right to occupy new public housing/RAD units without further rescreening once they are completed.
+The Selected Proposer shall also provide residents with updates on the progress of the Project.
+Proposer will create a resident friendly website that provides developer company history, experience, proposed project plans, construction timing, unit and property amenities, relocation information, contact information, advertises training and employment opportunities and provides any other information needed to ensure residents are aware and provided an informative redevelopment and conversion experience. - I. All Project Sites' public housing residents will have RAD resident rights, which include the guaranteed right to occupy new public housing/RAD units without further rescreening once they are completed.
 Proposers shall use existing number of public housing units for each corresponding site as the minimum number of public housing/RAD units that will be replaced (one-for-one replacement is required).
 Additionally, Proposers shall assume that the same percentage of bedroom counts as currently exists in the units is to be provided for the new public housing replacement units (see chart below).
 When necessary, the Selected Proposers will be required to provide right-size units, accommodating an existing resident household's legitimate and PHCD-approved need for a larger bedroom count unit in their new replacement unit.
 Similarly, smaller bedroom count units are to be provided as the new replacement unit for a resident household whose lease-based household size is smaller than the current unit they reside in.